Sodium Starch Glycolate BP Logo

 Limit of sodium glycolate— (2.0%).

-Sodium Starch Glycolate BP
+Sodium Starch Glycolate.

 MUBY CHEMICALS